Top 5 Best General International Saws

 This machine has power to spare.
 Great for cutting plumbing pipe.
 General International put other brands to shame.
 Light weight, but solidly built.
 It seems to be a very good Band Saw.

-The model BS5205 Band Saw by General International, at $389.99 is an especially excellent Saw for the price.
-The General International BS5205 is really a sound alternative.
-Of you are not sure about our top pick, I would pick this Saw.
+The model BS5205 Band Saw by General International, at $389.99 is a particularly great Saw for the money.
+The General International BS5205 is truly a solid option.
+Of you are not sure about our number one choice, I'd advise to go with this Saw.

 Full General International BS5205 Review